Topics Map > Respondus (Exam Manager)

-Topics Map > Canvas > Canvas for Instructors > Quizzes
+Topics Map > Canvas > Modules - Pages - Files > Quizzes

-Respondus 4 - Add Questions to a Respondus File
+Respondus Exam Manager - Add Questions to a Respondus File

 The Edit menu allows questions to be added to the currently open file.
 There are nine types of questions: